 Day 4 Return flight.
 (B)

 This 5-star hotel in a historic building is close to Grand Bazaar.
-Restaurant, bar, café, shops, indoor pool, Turkish bath and WiFi (chargeable).
+Restaurant, bar, café, shops, indoor pool, Turkish bath and WiFi (free).
 265 rooms with tea/coffee making facilities.

 per person in a twin room

 Regional Airport Available - nil

 Air travel and taxes, transfers, 24 nights' accommodation, breakfast daily, 22 lunches and 24 dinners, itinerary as described, services of a UK Tour Manager and expert local guides and representatives.
 VIP Chauffeur Driven Transfers.* If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.